dl1ycf/RigCtldGUI/README.md

 So this program requires the release version Hamlib4.0 to be present
 --------------------------------------------------------------------

+To facilitate this, a complete Hamlib4.0 source code tree is deposited here, see file "Hamlib4.0_fixed.tar.gz".

 The program is essentially a "rigctld" daemon with a small graphical user interface.

 What is currently implemented is